Quit For Life®

 A collaboration for a healthier workplace

-Only about 4% to 7% of people are able to quit smoking on any given attempt without medicines or other help.
+Very few people are able to quit smoking on any given attempt without medicines or other help.
 Smoking-cessation counseling and medicines are proven to help and to improve quit rates.
 Telephone-based services are a convenient and effective way to provide information and counseling.
 Because of this, telephone-based cessation programs have quickly become the most successful way to help large populations quit using tobacco, nearly doubling a tobacco user’s chances of quitting for good.

 Quit For Life overview